 - Other fluids such as coolant, power steering and transmission can be checked easily on some vehicles but not on some new models.
 Many vehicles have electronic steering assist and transmissions fluid level can only be checked from underneath the vehicle.
 No more dipstick.
 Consult a professional to check these items.

 - Last: Although many items can be checked at home, it's still better to take you vehicle to a shop that you trust.
-Many professional shops have access to Carfax reports which can not only give a history of service but also any recalls you may not be aware of.
-They will have not only the tools and equipment to work on your vehicle but also know what special things to look at to make sure your vehicle is safe and gives you many years of service.
+Many professional shops have access to Carfax reports, which can not only give a history of service but also any recalls you may not be aware of.
+A quality shop will have the right tools to work on you vehicle and know what special things to look at to make sure your vehicle is safe and gives you many years of service.